captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 ---
 ## ESTHER:
 What?
-48
 ---
 ## MAYME:
 Whatcha think?
+---
 He got a wife.
+---
 Yeah.
+A rich one.
+---
-A rich wife.
-But she troubles him, he say.
+Troubles him, he say.
+---
 Troubles him to no end.
+---
 You should hear him go on about this poor gal.
+---
 Made me feel bad for her.
 ---
 ## ESTHER:
 She terrible, I'm sure.
+---
+But just the same,
+---
-But just the same, you on uneasy ground.
+you on uneasy ground.
 ---
 ## MAYME:
 You find it shocking?